What Are Direct-Acting Antivirals for HCV Treatment?

-DAAs stop these proteins from working so that the virus cannot finish its life cycle and grow.
+DAAs stop these proteins from working so the virus cannot finish its life cycle and grow.

 NS3/4A protease inhibitors for HCV treatment

-NS3/4A protease inhibitors target the NS3/4A protease enzyme, which is needed for the virus to grow and thrive.
+NS3/4A protease inhibitors target the NS3/4A protease enzyme.
+This enzyme is needed for the virus to grow and thrive.
 These drugs may also weaken the virus in other ways.
 These drugs are mainly used to treat HCV genotype 1.
-Or, they may be used in combination with other HCV drugs to attack the virus from multiple angles.1,3
+They may also be used in combination with other HCV drugs to attack the virus from multiple angles.1,3

-NS3/4A protease inhibitors currently approved to treat HCV include Grazoprevir, Paritaprevir, Voxileprevir, and Glecaprevir.
+NS3/4A protease inhibitors approved to treat HCV include:1,3

-Compared to newer HCV medicines, NS3/4As are more complicated to take, have more side effects, and more drug interactions.
-It is also easier for HCV to develop resistance to the NS3/4As than some of the newer drugs.3
+Compared to newer HCV medicines, NS3/4As are more complicated to take.
+They also have more side effects and drug interactions.
+It is easier for HCV to develop resistance to the NS3/4As than some of the newer drugs.3

-NS5B is an enzyme that is essential for the virus to replicate.
+NS5B is an enzyme that is essential for the virus to grow.
 NS5B inhibitors block this enzyme and stop the virus from replicating.
-These drugs are generally well tolerated and are less likely to develop resistance to the virus.
+These drugs are generally well-tolerated and are less likely to develop resistance to the virus.
 NS5Bs also tend to work equally well across many genotypes.
 NS5B inhibitors used to treat HCV include Sovaldi (sofosbuvir) and Dasabuvir.1

 NS5A protein inhibitors

-These drugs target the NS5A protein, a protein that helps HCV grow.
+These drugs target the NS5A protein.
+This is a protein that helps HCV grow.
 NS5A inhibitors work on all HCV genotypes.
-However, NS5A inhibitors have different levels of toxicity and HCV may more easily develop resistance to this class of drug.
+However, NS5A inhibitors have different levels of toxicity.
+HCV may more easily develop resistance to this class of drug.
 In general, these drugs work better when combined with peginterferon and ribavirin.
 For genotype 1, NS5As work better when used with other DAAs and ribavirin.3

-Many DAAs are not designed to be taken alone, but work better when used in combination with one another.
-Currently available combination DAAs include:2,6
+Many DAAs are not designed to be taken alone.
+This is because they work better when used in combination with each other.
+Combination DAAs include:2,6